Said El Mala: International career

+Youth

-Born in Germany, El Mala is of Lebanese descent through his father.
-He received his first call-up to the Germany national under-18 team in May 2024, making his debut in a friendly against Denmark on 22 May 2024, replacing Bennit Bröger in the 60th minute.
+El Mala received his first call-up to the Germany national under-18 team in May 2024, making his debut in a friendly against Denmark on 22 May 2024.
 In May 2025, he was called up to the Germany under-19 squad for the 2025 UEFA European Under-19 Championship, scoring a late winner against Norway to help Germany reach the semi-finals.

 On 5 September 2025, El Mala made his debut for the under-21 side, and went on to appear in the 2027 UEFA European Under-21 Championship qualification.
+On 31 March 2026, he scored his maiden goal for the under-21 side in a 2–0 away win against Greece in the qualifiers, dedicating his goal to his late grandmother who had passed away a few days prior.

+Senior

-El Mala received his first senior call-up from coach Julian Nagelsmann for the final two matches of Germany's 2026 World Cup qualifying campaign against Luxembourg and Slovakia.
+El Mala received his first senior call-up from Germany coach Julian Nagelsmann for the final two matches of the 2026 World Cup qualifying campaign against Luxembourg and Slovakia.
+He remained an unused substitute against Luxembourg and was subsequently released to the under-21 team.
+Despite scoring 13 goals and providing five assists during the 2025–26 season, he was not selected for Germany's 2026 FIFA World Cup squad.

+On September 2026, El Mala was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.

 Style of play

 El Mala is a versatile winger known for his pace, dribbling, and direct attacking style.
 He often cuts inside from wide positions to create or finish scoring opportunities.
-Analysts have noted his strong acceleration, confident one-on-one play, and composed finishing.
+He has also been noted for his acceleration, one-on-one ability, and finishing, as well as his long-range shooting and ability to score individual goals.